(This is step 4 of a 4-step guide on creating a custom form)

 - A draft treatment note was created in Cliniko

-- A PDF copy of this form was attached in Cliniko
+- A PDF copy of this form was attached to the "Files" (formerly known as "Attachments") section in Cliniko

 Sounds like we should head on over to Cliniko!
 Let's do that now.